Koha-Community/kohadocs/source/administration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This administration area will help you hide or display columns on fixed
-tables throughout the staff client.
+tables throughout the staff client and OPAC.

 -  *Get there:* Administration > Additional parameters > Column settings